palipind/smartnotes/chrome-extension/engine/authentication/README.md

 /*
-* This directory contains all the code related to Authentication of a user */
+* This directory contains all the code related to Authentication of a user.
+*/